 Partnering relationships with local schools, through organizations such as the Education Liaison Committee, provide unique educational opportunities.
-We have offered Equal Opportunity Training for faculty, and students conduct job-shadowing internships throughout the year to assist in career goal setting.
-The 10th Mountain Division Band provided over 40 parade and concert performances and tours of the installation were provided for more than 50 civic, youth, school, or Army recruiter-sponsored groups.
-The post also provides many guest speakers and military equipment displays for school, community, or recruiting events.
+We have hosted students for job-shadowing experiences throughout the year to assist in career goal setting.

+The 10^{th} Mountain Division Band performed concerts and participated in many parades and other civic events in the local area.

+Tours of the installation were provided for civic, youth, school, and Army recruiter-sponsored groups.

+Guest speakers and military equipment displays have been important aspects of school, community, or recruiting events.